va7sdf/artbergmann/albums/art_bergmann/what_fresh_hell_is_this/_posts/1995-01-01-01-beatles-in-hollywood.markdown

+---
+track: 1
+album: what fresh hell is this?
+other_albums:
-##beatles in hollywood
+title: beatles in hollywood
-(lyrics: Bergmann, music: Bergmann/Dave Genn)
-&nbsp;album: What Fresh Hell Is This?
+lyrics:
+music: bergmann/dave genn
+---
 There are no absolutes to human misery
 Things can get worse
 Hum...humming in the wires